Skip to content

 Professionals Council Events

-These events are often limited to MUP students but the Professional Council also host a quarterly lecture series which are available to the larger community.
+While many events are designed specifically for MUP students, the Council also organizes a quarterly lecture series that is open to the broader community.

 Meet Your UDP Professionals Council